krssclaire/odin-recipes/README.md

 # odin-recipes

-This project has been suggested by The Odin Project Foundations course and is meant to make me acquire HTML basic knowledge, such as HTML boilerplate, basic elements and their attribute.
+This project has been suggested by The Odin Project Foundations course and is meant to make me acquire basic Frontend development knowledge, such as HTML (Hypertext Markup language) used for defining websites' structure and CSS (Cascading Style Sheet) for adding styles/designs of webpages.

+Images credits:
+- Amatriciana pasta --> Pratik Gupta ()
+- Spaghetti aglio/olio --> Adrian Vieriu (https://www.pexels.com/@printexstar/)
+- Pesto pasta image --> Daniele Sgura (https://www.pexels.com/@daniele-sgura-2571626/)